 Anatomical Kinesiology (3-0) Prerequisite: KINE 2330 or KINE 2335.
-A study of human anatomical and physiological structure, and fundamentals and mechanical principles of movement, with primary emphasis on the relationship of physical laws that govern the universe to the principles of kinesiology applied to physical movement.
+A study of human anatomical and physiological structure, and fundamentals and mechanical principles of movement.
 (Fall, Spring)

 Biomechanical Kinesiology (3-0) Prerequisites: Any lab science, MATH 1311 or higher, and Junior or Senior standing.
 A mathematical study of human motion.
 Mechanical applications are investigated using kinetics and kinematics under the separate or simultaneous conditions of translational and rotational motion.
 (Spring)